updated on 15 March 2022

 “Unfortunately, disclosing one’s disability may still bar a candidate from certain firms because there are still people out there who have this terrible fear of disability and what it entails, even though very often the reasonable adjustments that have to be made are minor.
 Even so, it is better to disclose at the start – I wouldn’t want to work at a firm with a hostile attitude toward disabled members of staff.

 “Accessibility remains a big issue.
 Big City firms such as Reed Smith, Mayer Brown, Hogan Lovells and Norton Rose Fulbright tend be very accessible, but many smaller firms are based in inaccessible buildings.
 Although some small firms make a huge effort to be inclusive and accessible, this is not the case with all of them.
-That means that situations still arise where, for example, someone who is a wheelchair user wants to go into family law, but the firm is based on the first floor so the candidate simply cannot work there.
+That means that situations still arise where, for example, someone who is a wheelchair user wants to go into family law, but the firm is based on the first floor with no lift access so the candidate simply cannot work there.
 In another example, one of our members worked at a big firm in a department that decided to leave as a group and set up on their own.
 But the building her team moved to was inaccessible, so she couldn’t go with them – sadly, this problem of accessibility is not uncommon.

-“Courts can also present problems for lawyers with disabilities.
+“Courts can also present problems for disabled lawyers.
 The LDD was consulted by the court service over the design of the new Supreme Court building, which is highly accessible and has amazing facilities.
 However, this does not reflect the reality of many older court facilities – we receive queries from members about not being able to get into their local court because the lifts have broken.
 People have even had to be carried up flights of stairs in some cases, or use public lifts that are not appropriate.
 Many court buildings are not well maintained.

 “Getting to and from court can also be an issue.
 In my own experience of working in London, I used to receive so many parking tickets because courts do not have enough disabled parking spaces.”